-Active Members: US citizens who support the aims and objectives of the Air Force Association, and who are not on active duty with any branch of the United States armed forces-\$7 per year.

-Service Members (nonvoting, nonofficeholding); US citizens on extended active duty with any branch of the United States armed forces-\$7 per
+Active Members: US citizens who support the aims and objectives of Active memoers: US citizens who support the aims and objectives of the Air Force Association, and who are not on active duty with any branch of the United States armed forces-\$7 per year.
+Service Members (nonvoting, nonofficeholding); US citizens on extended active duty with any branch of the United States armed forces-\$7 per year.